-Curators of Lepidoptera: Dr. Krushnamegh Kunte (NCBS), Sanjay Sondhi (Titli Trust), Yash Sondhi (IISER TVM)
+Curators of Lepidoptera: Prof. Krushnamegh Kunte (NCBS), Sanjay Sondhi (Titli Trust), Yash Sondhi (Titli Trust)

-Curator of Odonata: Shantanu Joshi (Indian Foundation for Butterflies)
+Curator of Odonata: Shantanu Joshi (NCBS research associate)

-Curators of Cicadidae and Fulgoridae (Hemiptera): Dr. Krushnamegh Kunte (NCBS), Kiran Marathe, Vivek Sarkar (NCBS associates)
+Curators of Cicadidae and Fulgoridae (Hemiptera): Prof. Krushnamegh Kunte (NCBS), Kiran Marathe, Vivek Sarkar (NCBS research associates)

-Curator of bees (Hymenoptera): Dr. Johannes Spaethe (University of Wuerzburg, Germany), Dr. Johann Neumayer (Salzburg, Germany), Dr. Martin Streinzer (University of Vienna, Germany), Dr. Axel Brockmann (NCBS)
+Curator of Hymenoptera (bees): Dr. Johannes Spaethe (University of Wuerzburg, Germany), Dr. Johann Neumayer (Salzburg, Germany), Dr. Martin Streinzer (University of Vienna, Germany), Dr. Axel Brockmann (NCBS)